Improving Few-shot Learning by Spatially-aware Matching and CrossTransformer: Approach

 \section{Approach}

-Although the use of multi-scale representations has been studied in low-level vision tasks, it has not been used in few-shot learning due to the difficulty posed when pairs of images need to be compared e. g., it is not obvious how to compare several feature sets formed from images at different resolutions.
-In conventional image classification, researchers generally believe that low-resolution images capture a subset of the information contained by their high-resolution counterparts.
-However, extracting the discriminative information from images may depend on the most expressive scale which differs from image to image.
-When learning to compare pairs of images, which is the main working mechanism between relation-based few-shot learning, one has to match features between the same object represented at different scales in the pair under comparison.
+Although spatially-aware representations have been studied in low-level vision, \eg, deblurring, they have not been studied in relation-based learning (few-shot learning).
+Thus, it is not obvious how to match feature sets formed from pairs of images at different locations/resolutions.

-Inspired by diversity of multi-scaleobject relation and scale-mismatch problem in current few-shot learning methods, we propose to apply multi-scale strategy on several classic pipelines, namely Multi-scale Prototypical Net (MsPN), Multi-scale Relation Net (MsRN) and Multi-scale Second-order Similarity Network (MsSoSN), to verify our assumptions.
-Our proposed methods have been evaluated on the most popular publicly available few-shot learning datasets (not to be confused with any-shot or image classification datasets) on which we achieve the state-of-the-art accuracy.
+In conventional image classification, high-resolution images are known to be more informative than their low-resolution counterparts.
+However, extracting the discriminative information depends on the most expressive scale which varies between images.
+When learning to compare pairs of images (the main mechanism of relation-based few-shot learning), one has to match correctly same/related objects represented at two different locations and/or scales.